astropy/astropy/docs/config/index.rst

 .. note::
     The configuration system got a major overhaul in astropy 0.4 as part of APE5.
-See :ref:`config-transition` for information about updating code to use the new API.
+See :ref:`config-0-4-transition` for information about updating code to use the new API.

 Getting Started